TIGRESS-Collaboration/TRIFIC/README.md

 Simulations are run in groups using:

-Sim(saveto,fs)
+Sim(dirname,fs)

-'saveto' is the name of the directory where the input files to simulate live, the same argument that was used to initialize Batch objects. 'fs' is a list of files that may be given by the user, or passed using the batchFiles() method or the getFiles() function.
+'dirname' is the name of the directory (within TRIFIC/TRIMDATA) where the input files to simulate live, the same argument that was used to initialize Batch objects. 'fs' is a list of files that may be given by the user, or passed using the batchFiles() method or the getFiles() function.
 TRIM will be run using wine, and simulation windows will open and close automatically for each ion to be simulated.
 The function will take care of saving output files to the 'saveto' directory given.

 The only plotting function is a wrapper for old C++ code used to make PID histograms:

-PIDPlot(saveto,fs,Xrange=0,Yrange=0,Xbins=50,Ybins=50)
+PIDPlot(dirname,fs,Xrange=0,Yrange=0,Xbins=50,Ybins=50)

-'saveto' and 'fs' are a location and list of files to plot, as before.
+'dirname' and 'fs' are a location and list of files to plot, as before.
 The latter four arguments are passed to C++ and give ranges and bin sizes for the generated histograms.
 The C++ is hardcoded for 3 grid regions within TRIFIC, and therefore 3 PID plots are generated (each one comparing 2 grid regions) simultaneously.
 The function will block until user input is received so that ROOT is closed responsibly.

+getFiles(dirname)
-getFiles(saveto) is a simple function that returns all simulation outputs for the given directory.
+A simple function that returns all simulation outputs for the given directory.
 Its intended use is for looking up files for generating plots without having to re-simulate or manually check what ions have been simulated.

 ## Development Notes ##